False or misleading statements by Donald Trump (first term): Inaugural crowd

 Trump's presidency began with falsehoods originating from Trump.
 On the day after his inauguration, he falsely accused the media of lying about the size of the crowd.
 He then exaggerated the size, and White House press secretary Sean Spicer backed up his claims.
 When Spicer was accused of intentionally misstating the figures, Kellyanne Conway, in an interview with NBC's Chuck Todd, defended Spicer by saying he merely presented alternative facts.
 Todd responded by saying, "Alternative facts are not facts; they're falsehoods."

 In September 2018, a government photographer admitted he, at Trump's request, edited pictures of the inauguration to make the crowd appear larger: "The photographer cropped out empty space 'where the crowd ended' for a new set of pictures requested by Trump on the first morning of his presidency, after he was angered by images showing his audience was smaller than Barack Obama's in 2009."

 2016 presidential election

+Despite claims he won "in a landslide", Trump won the 2016 and 2024 elections with respectively 56.9% and 58% of the electoral college—placing the wins in approximately the 23rd and 28th percentiles of all presidential elections.

+Trump claimed he won the 2016 electoral vote in a "landslide", but he ranks below most presidents in both the electoral vote (then 46th out of 58 elections; accompanying chart) and popular vote (near the bottom of all elections; shown in chart).

-Trump went on to claim his victory in 2016 was a landslide; that three of the states he did not win in the 2016 election had "serious voter fraud"; and that he didn't win the popular vote because Clinton received 3–5 million illegal votes.
+Trump went on to claim his electoral college victory in 2016 was a landslide; that three of the states he did not win in the 2016 election had "serious voter fraud"; and that he didn't win the popular vote because Clinton received 3–5 million illegal votes.
 Trump made his Trump Tower wiretapping allegations in March 2017, which the Department of Justice twice refuted.
 In January 2018, Trump claimed texts between FBI employees Peter Strzok and Lisa Page were tantamount to "treason", but The Wall Street Journal reviewed them and concluded they "show no evidence of a conspiracy against" Trump.